Poland in the Junior Eurovision Song Contest 2020

 Poland hosted and participated in the Junior Eurovision Song Contest 2020 in Warsaw.
 Polish broadcaster Telewizja Polska (TVP) was responsible for the country's participation in the contest, and organised the national final Szansa na sukces to select the Polish entry for the contest.
 The national final was won by Ala Tracz with the song "I'll Be Standing", which represented Poland in the contest.
-She ended up 9th place with 90 points.
+She ended up in 9th place with 90 points.